ApaxPhoenix/WebPy/README.md

 ## Introduction

-MicroWeb is designed to make web development quick and easy, with the flexibility to scale up to more complex projects.
+WebPy is designed to make web development quick and easy, with the flexibility to scale up to more complex projects.
 It provides a lightweight framework for building web applications in Python.

 ## Features